awsdocs/aws-step-functions-developer-guide/doc_source/input-output-resultpath.md

 The state output now includes the original input JSON with the result as a child node\.

-## Use `ResultPath` to Update a Node in Input with the Result<a name="input-output-resultpath-amend"></a>
+## Use ResultPath to Update a Node in Input with the Result<a name="input-output-resultpath-amend"></a>

 The following diagram shows how `ResultPath` can update the value of existing JSON nodes in the input with values from the task result\.

 ![\[Replace input with ResultPath\]](http://docs.aws.amazon.com/step-functions/latest/dg/images/input-output-resultpath-amend.png)![\[Replace input with ResultPath\]](http://docs.aws.amazon.com/step-functions/latest/dg/)![\[Replace input with ResultPath\]](http://docs.aws.amazon.com/step-functions/latest/dg/)

-Using the example of the state machine and Lambda function described in the [Creating a Lambda State Machine](tutorial-creating-lambda-state-machine.md) tutorial, we could pass the following input:
+Using the example of the state machine and Lambda function described in the [Creating a Lambda State Machine](tutorial-creating-lambda-state-machine.md) tutorial, we could pass the following input\.

 ```
 {